View courses in

 MET MG 415: Project Management

 An examination of project management concepts, including organizational forms, planning and control techniques, and the role of the project manager.
 Develops the skills vital to effective management of multidisciplinary tasks through lectures, case studies, and business simulations.
+Effective Fall 2020, this course fulfills a single unit in the following BU Hub area: Teamwork/Collaboration.

 MET MG 431: International Marketing